transcovo/go-chpr-logger/README.md

 ➤ Readme generated with godocdown

-This package implements our standard Logrus + Logentries + Sentry configuration.
+Package logger implements our standard Logrus + Logentries + Sentry configuration.

 The package manages a singleton instance of logrus.Logger, initialized from environment variables.